Planning to apply to uni in Lancaster? Got questions about the city? We answer all the most pressing questions about student life in Lancaster.

 After fees, accommodation is probably going to be your biggest single monthly expense, and you’ll have a few options for how to organise this.
 Most first-years opt to take a place in university-owned halls of residence housing.
 Halls of residence are safe, secure and very convenient since they are often located on or within a few minutes' walk of campus, not to mention they are very social!
 You’ll be living alongside hundreds of new students, peers and future friends.

 If you’d prefer to rent locally, you’ll find affordably low house prices across town.
-A one-bedroom apartment in the centre costs an average of £690 per month, and a three-bedroom flat averages £990 per month, which works out at £330 per person per month if you choose to live with friends.
-Utilities bills run to around £60 per person per month, so be sure to factor this into your budget.
+A one-bedroom apartment in the centre costs an average of £800 per month, and a three-bedroom flat averages £990 per month, which works out at £330 per person per month if you choose to live with friends.
+Utilities bills would run to around £80 per person per month in a 3 bed flat, so be sure to factor this into your budget.

 Lancaster is generally very walkable, and this is obviously a great way to get around and really get to know the city.
 Sometimes you’ve got to catch the bus though, and when you do, you can expect to pay £2.20 for a one-way ticket.
-This is fairly affordable for infrequent use, however if you think you’ll be taking the bus daily then it’s probably in your interest to pick up a monthly travel pass.
-They are available for just £55 per month, which works out at less than £2 per day for unlimited travel.
+This is fairly affordable for infrequent use, however if you think you’ll be taking the bus daily then it’s probably in your interest to pick up a Lancaster UniRider bus pass, which can work out to £1.63 per day for unlimited travel in the area.
 Bargain!

 Another way to quickly get around is to get on your bike.
 Lancaster has a few hills to watch out for, but it’s all great exercise and costs nothing once you’re set up with cycling equipment.